 - Unlike banks and other financial institutions, customers of an SVF will never benefit from a Government guarantee, if the stored value card providers go under and they lose their stored e-money.
 However, widely accepted SVFs (WASVF) / multipurpose stored value facility (MPSVF) in Singapore usually appoint a bank to guarantee the total outstanding stored value.

+ConclusionHealy Consultants Group PLC is the best in the world at SVF business set up in every country on the planet.
 Let us know if you require Healy Consultants Group PLC’s assistance to benefit from Singapore’s payment services to achieve your desired business goals.

 Kindly complete the 5-minute questionnaire below.
 Your data will remain confidential and will not be sold to third-parties.